hannahespinozam-cloud/qa-portfolio/README.md

-# QA Portfolio
+# QA Portfolio | Manual Tester

 Hi!
-I'm a QA Tester focused on manual testing for websites and applications.
+I'm a Quality Assurance Tester specialized in **manual testing for web and application platforms**, focused on delivering clear, structured, and high-quality results.

-I specialize in:
-- Finding bugs and broken flows
-- Testing forms and user journeys
-- Improving user experience
+## What I Do

+* Identify bugs, broken flows, and inconsistencies
+* Validate forms, user journeys, and business logic
+* Perform exploratory testing and edge case analysis
+* Ensure a smooth and user-friendly experience

-## What you'll find here:
+## What You'll Find Here

-- Bug reports with clear steps
+* Detailed **bug reports** with clear reproduction steps
-- Test cases for key functionalities
+* Well-structured **test cases** for core functionalities
-- Basic testing checklists
+* Practical **testing checklists** for real-world scenarios
+* Examples of **exploratory testing sessions**

-## Tools:
+## Tools & Approach

-- Chrome DevTools
+* Chrome DevTools
-- Manual testing
-- Clear documentation
+* Postman (basic API testing)
+* Notion (test documentation & organization)
+* Structured manual testing with clear documentation

+## Work Style

+* Detail-oriented and analytical
+* Strong focus on clarity and communication
+* Fast turnaround with high-quality deliverables

+## Availability

-I'm available to test your website or app and deliver a clear report within 24h 🚀
+I'm available to test your website or application and deliver a **clear, actionable report within 24 hours**.

+---

+📩 Open to freelance opportunities, collaborations, and QA projects.